 The educational workshops and distributions are only the initial part of a successful program.
-Once the girls start using a Ruby Cup, many questions will arise and they will be critical.
+Once they start using a Ruby Cup, many questions will arise and they will be critical.
 This happens in the form of visits to the schools after some months of use.
 We therefore ensure that an experienced Ruby Cup user is available and willing to answer the new users' questions.

 Over time, a peer-to-peer support network emerges, where the most experienced users (maybe the girls in the year above, that have bee using Ruby Cup for months) help the newbies.
 This encourages communication and the creation of a safe space, where the users can have a lot of fun.

-We truly believe that educating girls, providing them with Ruby Cups and giving them sustained support creates a positive impact on their lives and therefore a positive, long-term impact for their communities.
+We truly believe that educating young people, providing them with Ruby Cups and giving them sustained support creates a positive impact on their lives and therefore a positive, long-term impact for their communities.